dkratzert/DSR/README.md

 of the target atoms or q-peaks in the unit cell.
 Bond restraints can be either applied from the database to the molecule or automatically generated.

+I apologize for the messy code.
+This was my first bigger project...

 You have either a command line version:
 ```
 C:\Users\daniel>dsr